-After serving of the above-mentioned documents on the Defendant, the Defendant gets 8 days to decide whether to contest the divorce.
+After serving the above-mentioned documents on the Defendant, the Defendant gets 8 days to decide whether to contest the divorce.

 If the Defendant decides to contest the divorce, the Defendant is required to file 2 types of documents as follows:

-- Memorandum of Appearance
+- Memorandum of Appearance;

-- Resolution Conference with a Family Resolutions Chambers’ judge
+- Resolution Conference with a Family Resolutions Chambers’ judge;

-- Counselling Session with a Court Counsellor
+- Counselling Session with a Court Counsellor.

 If the court concludes that the marriage has irretrievably broken down, the court will grant an Interim Judgment, which is an order to dissolve the marriage.
 The court then proceeds to decide the ancillary matters.